Ha*Ash: Philanthropy

 In 2005, Ha*Ash opened their home in Louisiana to people who had been displaced by Hurricane Katrina.
 They also participated in an event for the International Federation of Red Cross and Red Crescent Societies in the United States for the support of victims.
 In 2007, the duo founded their own charity, Fondo Ha*Ash, which supports immigrants and children suffering from HIV/AIDS.
 The charity was launched during a concert at the Teatro Metropólitan in Mexico City.

-In 2010, Hanna Nicole and Ashley Grade were named ambassadors for the Save the Children Foundation.
+In 2010, Hanna Nicole and Ashley Grace were named ambassadors for the Save the Children Foundation.
 They recorded the song "Latente" about their experiences when serving with the group in Haiti after the 2010 earthquake.
 Profits from the song were donated to the foundation.
 They have since participated in additional foundation efforts after earthquakes in Chiapas and Puebla in Mexico.
 For their charity efforts, Ha*Ash won the Pro Social Award from Nickelodeon Latin America in 2012.
 In 2016, Ha*Ash organized the charity drive "Barriga llena, corazón contento" to deliver food to the homeless, and were recognized as "Agents of Change" by the Nickelodeon Mexico.

 In September 2017, they participated in the concert to benefit the victims of Hurricane Harvey in Louisiana and Texas, organized by the Michael & Susan Dell Foundation.
 During a 2018 appearance in Torreón they donated proceeds to the cancer treatment foundation Sonríe… Solo tienes cáncer, and visited local children suffering from the illness.
 In April 2020, during the ongoing coronavirus outbreak, the duo took part in the Together at Home effort organized by Global Citizen in support of the World Health Organization, in which artists performed live online to encourage people to stay at home and avoid spreading the virus.

 Musical style and influences

 Ha*Ash's music style has generally been regarded as country, country pop, Latin pop, electropop, funk and pop rock.
 Ha*Ash's first album was noted by reviewers for its "country and pop" sound that was "delivered particularly well".
-The band's later albums, such as A Tiempo and 30 de Febrero, included more of a new wave and synth-pop sound, with urban and electropop elements.
+The band's later albums, such as A Tiempo, 30 de Febrero, Haashtag, included more of a new wave and synth-pop sound, with urban, electropop and mariachi elements.
 Ha*Ash has expressed appreciation for Shania Twain, Loretta Lynn, Nat King Cole, Garth Brooks, the Chicks and Patsy Cline.